mietek/halcyon-website/pages/reference/index.md

 Prevents building any dependencies.

-Intended to use on resource-constrainted machines, which are capable of building the app, but not the dependencies.
+Intended to use on resource-constrained machines, capable of building the app, but not the dependencies.

 ### `HALCYON_DEPENDENCIES_ONLY`